TMichaelan/master-thesis-ai-branding/README.md

    Place your survey CSV file as `data/data.csv`.

 3. **Run the analysis**
+   You can run the main script:
    ```
-   python main.py
+   python analysis.py
    ```
+   or use the Jupyter notebook `AI_Brand_Analysis.ipynb` for step-by-step exploration.

    This will:
    - Prepare and clean the data
    - Calculate Cronbach’s alpha for reliability
    - Compare AI and human brand ratings (means, t-tests)
    - Run regression analysis
-   - Save all plots to the `img/` directory
+   - Save all plots and result tables to the `results/` directory

 ## Main Components

-- **src/data_processing.py**
-  Loads the CSV, maps ratings to numbers, and reshapes the data for analysis.

-- **src/analysis.py**
-  Calculates reliability (Cronbach’s alpha), group means, t-tests, correlations, and runs a regression.

-- **src/visualization.py**
+- **analysis.py**
-  Generates and saves plots: barplots, histograms, and correlation heatmaps.
+  Loads the CSV, processes the data, runs all statistical analyses, and saves plots and tables to `results/`.

-- **main.py**
+- **AI_Brand_Analysis.ipynb**
-  Orchestrates the workflow: loads data, runs analysis, and creates plots.
+  Jupyter notebook for interactive analysis and visualization (optional).

 ## Requirements